 - Get a full-size flower on a compact plant with cultivars of the Dreamland Series.
 Dwarf and compact, these zinnias have fully double flowerheads, up to 4 inches across in a wide color range; stems are 8–12 inches tall.

 - The Thumbelina Series cultivars are dwarf and spreading, with single or semi-double, weather-resistant flowerheads in many colors.
 Their petals are 1-¼ inch across and stems grow up to 6 inches long.

 - The State Fair Series are the biggest and tallest of them all, with large, double flowerheads that are 3 inches across.
 Stems grow to 30 inches tall.

 Wit & Wisdom

-- The small narrow-leaf zinnias make nice dried flowers, too.
+- The small, narrow-leaf zinnias work well in hanging baskets and make for nice dried flowers, too.

 - It’s said that zinnias symbolize thoughts of absent friends.
 Learn about more flower meanings here.